paypal/SeLion/README.md

 * Documentation is done on the <code>gh-pages</code> branch.

 1. Complete and return either the Personal or Corporate CLA <em>(links coming soon)</em>.
 2. Make sure your <code>~/.gitconfig</code> file has your full name with proper use of case as <code>user.name</code> and your real email address as <code>user.email</code>.
-Github has a nice write-up on this at https://help.github.com/articles/setting-your-username-in-git
+GitHub has a nice write-up on this at https://help.github.com/articles/setting-your-username-in-git
 3. Make sure you rebase off of the latest upstream version before submitting your pull request.

 Areas that need contribution